pparent76/Omb-debstrap/README.md

 Docker
 ----
-It is possible to do a quick test of Own-Mailbox in Docker, so that you don't need a seperate machine.
+It is possible to do a quick test of Own-Mailbox in Docker, so that you don't need a separate machine.
 You can do this on a laptop.

 First install docker on your machine (https://docs.docker.com/engine/installation/linux/debian/)